 • We believe that some of the other Pearces married into the prominent Zieglar family of Harmony, PA, who were Mennonites.

 The bottom line is that our family, as every other American family, is represented in nearly every branch of Christianity.
-Comparing my father Ralph’s siblings with my own [see earlier stories], I find irony in the fact that Dad’s brothers and he were, in order, Methodist, Baptist, and two Presbyterians; and my siblings and I are/were two Presbyterians, a Methodist, and a Baptist (although I married a Lutheran and we spent time in both Presbyterian and Lutheran churches as professional musicians.
-My sister has additionally been “Southern” Presbyterian and Baptist and now considers herself an adherent to the Christian church).
+Comparing my father Ralph’s siblings with my own [see earlier stories of his brothers], I find irony in the fact that Dad’s brothers and he were, in order, Baptist, Methodist, and two Presbyterians; and my siblings and I are/were two Presbyterians, a Methodist, and a Christian Church (independent denomination) (although I married a Lutheran and we spent time in both Presbyterian and Lutheran churches as professional musicians.
+Our membership is with the relatively new Evangelical Presbyterian (EPC).

 But, whatever became of the Austens, whom we last mentioned in the introduction?
 Cousin Margery Austen believes that Great-great-great Grandfather Ambrose Austen, Sr.’s new home of Jeromesville, Ohio, only had three churches in the early 1800s: Lutheran, Methodist, and Disciples of Christ.
 She says that, to her knowledge, the Austens didn’t join any of those.
 Ambrose, Sr. and wife Susannah are buried in the cemetery in Jeromesville, which we believe was started by the Presbyterians.
 We don’t know where their church went, but Marge thinks that there was a building where some of the graves are today.
 While she is researching that, we are attempting to contact Austens who stayed in the Pittsburgh area.
 Memoirs of Allegheny County (1904) lists John Thaddeus Austen (1864-?), son of Charles, Jr. (1818 -?) and Anna James Austen as Baptists.
 John ran Austen Brothers Feed Store in Etna in the late 19th century.
 Incidentally, the Pearces who moved on to East-central Ohio, and specifically Edwin who ran the mill in Shreve [see “Tice Heritage”], were all Methodists, according to church records there.
 We don’t know where there descendants have gone or what they believe, but perhaps someday we’ll learn.